Cookie Policy

 Cultural Consequences of Connectivity

-Driving Question: How did expanding networks of change affect cultural amalgamation?
+Driving Question: How did expanding networks of exchange affect cultural amalgamation?

 The networks of exchange across Afro-Eurasia facilitated not only the movement of goods, diseases, and people, but also the significant transfer of science, technology, and culture.
 Long-distance travelers like Mansa Musa played a key role in spreading these ideas, with religions expanding and advancements in fields such as astronomy, medicine, and mathematics reaching new regions.
 These exchanges contributed to the development of a shared global body of knowledge that transcended borders.